What is Gardasil?

 You should discuss individual concerns with your doctor before receiving the vaccination.

-How Should I get the Gardasil HPV Vaccine?
+How Should I get the Gardasil or Gardasil 9 HPV Vaccines?

-The Gardasil HPV Vaccine should be delivered through a series of three injections over a six-month period.
-The second dose is given 2 months after the first dose, and the third dose is given 4 months after the second dose.
+The Gardasil or Gardasil 9 HPV Vaccines should be delivered through a series of three injections over a six-month period.
+The second dose is given 2 months after the first dose, and the third dose is given 6 months after the first dose.

 Is Gardasil More Suitable for Me than Cervarix?